 - To estimate the hours used, think about how your appliances operate – does the appliance cycle on and off all day?
 Is it on steady for 8 to 10 hours?

-- Look at your bill to find the cost of your delivery charges (page 2) and your electricity supply (page 3).
+- Look at your bill to find the cost of your electricity delivery and supply charges.

 - What is a supplier other than NYSEG, an energy services company or an ESCO?

 - What if I change my mind about my electricity supplier pricing option?

 - If I have an ESCO provide my electricity supply, whom do I call if I have problems with electricity service?

 - I would like to purchase my electricity supply at a fixed price.
 How do I do so?